A Simple Convergence Proof of Adam and Adagrad: Main results

-The best overall rate we can obtain is $\bigo{1/ \sqrt{N}}$, and it is only achieved for $a = 1/2$ and $b = 1$, i.e., $\alpha =\alpha_1 / \sqrt{N}$ and $\beta_2 = 1 - 1 / N$.
+Adding back the logarithmic term, the best rate we can obtain is $\bigo{\ln(N)/ \sqrt{N}}$, and it is only achieved for $a = 1/2$ and $b = 1$, i.e., $\alpha =\alpha_1 / \sqrt{N}$ and $\beta_2 = 1 - 1 / N$.
 We can see the resemblance between Adagrad on one side and Adam with a finite horizon and such parameters on the other.
 Indeed, an exponential moving average with a parameter $\beta_2 = 1 - 1 / N$ as a typical averaging window length of size $N$, while Adagrad would be an exact average of the past $N$ terms.
 In particular, the bound for Adam now becomes

-which differ from~\eqref{eq:main_bound_adagrad} only by a $+1$ next to the log term.
+which differ from~\eqref{eq:main_bound_adagrad} only by a $+N/(N-1)$ next to the log term.

-\paragraph{Adam and Adagrad are twins.} Our analysis highlights an important fact: Adam is to Adagrad like constant step size SGD is to decaying step size SGD.
-While Adagrad is asymptotically optimal, it has a slower forgetting of the initial condition $F(x_0) - F_*$, as $1 / \sqrt{N}$ instead of $1 / N$ for Adam.
-The fast forgetting of the initial condition of Adam comes at a cost as it does not converge.
+\paragraph{Adam and Adagrad are twins.} Our analysis highlights an important fact: \emph{Adam is to Adagrad like constant step size SGD is to decaying step size SGD}.
+While Adagrad is asymptotically optimal, it also leads to a slower decrease of the term proportional to $F(x_0) - F_*$, as $1 / \sqrt{N}$ instead of $1 / N$ for Adam.
+During the initial phase of training, it is likely that this term dominates the loss, which could explain the popularity of Adam for training deep neural networks rather than Adagrad.
+With its default parameters, Adam will not converge.
 It is however possible to choose $\alpha$ and $\beta_2$ to achieve an $\epsilon$ critical point for $\epsilon$ arbitrarily small and, for a known time horizon, they can be chosen to obtain the exact same bound as Adagrad.